alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 ---
 author: "Alper Yildirim"
 date: 2018-03-01
-title: How to calculate weighted average in PostgreSQL like a boss
+title: On Weighted Average in Postgres with Window Functions
 ---

-This post is on how to use **weighted average** and some math to perform weighted average on a particular dataset in Sql.
+This post is on how to use **window functions** and some math to perform weighted average on a particular dataset in Sql.

 ## 🍊 Let’s tackle this with a simple and tangible example.
 Imagine we are some small shop that buys fruits at different prices (due to fluctuations and different retailers).